astrotars/stream-chat-api/README.md

 This API will quickly get you up to speed on best practices for deploying an auth API for [Stream Chat](https://getstream.io/chat/).
 The API can be deployed Heroku with a single click or to any other hosting environment that supports Node.js.

+> Note: This API does not contain auth, therefore it is not escure _at this time_.
+I'll be adding an auth layer shortly but until then, you can easily add your own with a JWT token.

 ## Quick Instructions (localhost)

 1. Create an free chat trial with [Stream](https://getstream.io/chat/)